-Although some practices will allow nurses or technicians to perform facial augmentation with fat transfer, also known as facial fat grafting, only surgeons can perform this procedure at the Hilger Clinic in Minneapolis, MN.
-Dr. Hilger and Dr. Lyford-Pike are board certified facial plastic surgeons with years of experience performing cosmetic and reconstructive facial plastic surgeries.
-Learn more about the benefits of facial fat grafting, who is it is for and how it is performed.
+Although some practices will allow nurses or technicians to perform facial augmentation with fat transfer (also known as facial fat grafting), only surgeons can perform this procedure at the Hilger Face Center in Minneapolis, MN.
+Dr. Hilger and Dr. Lyford-Pike are board-certified facial plastic surgeons with years of experience performing cosmetic and reconstructive facial plastic surgeries.
+Learn more about the benefits of facial fat grafting, who it is best for, and how it is performed.
 Fat transfer is often combined with other procedures that address other signs of facial aging.
 While fat transfer will add volume, correcting facial laxity with other procedures such as a facelift, eyelid lift or brow lift can create a more comprehensive, natural improvement.
 Similarly skin resurfacing can improve superficial wrinkles at the same time as volume correction.

 About Facial Augmentation with Fat Transfer

 Wrinkles and dark spots are just two examples of the signs of aging that can develop on the face.
 Another part of getting older, for many people, is losing volume from the face, usually in the cheek area.

 Alternatively known as facial fat grafting, cheek fat grafting, cheek liposculpture or cheek microfat augmentation, facial augmentation with fat transfer seeks to restore some of the volume lost in the face.
 The result is a fuller, more youthful look.